xiaopin/GHPopupEditView/README.md

 - Import header file: `#import "GHPopupEditView.h"`

 ## License
-GHPopupEditView is available under the GPL license.
-See the LICENSE file for more info.
+`GHPopupEditView` is licensed under the MIT License - see the LICENSE file for details